Christian Sam: Professional career

+Pre-draft

-At the NFL Scouting Combine, he had 28 reps in the 225-pound (102-kg) bench press, the most of anyone at the position.
+At the NFL Scouting Combine, he had 28 reps in the 225-pound (102-kg) bench press, the most of anyone at the linebacker position.
 Sports analyst Lance Zierlein wrote: "he has enough talent to become a solid NFL backup who can step into starting reps if needed."
 Scouts remarked on his "active athleticism."
-Coach and ASU defensive coordinator Phil Benett said: "He’s definitely an NFL guy ... he’s playing with speed, he’s playing with physicality.
-He does multiple skills; he stops the run, he tackles well, he blitzes, and he covers.”
+Coach and ASU defensive coordinator Phil Benett said: "He's definitely an NFL guy ... he's playing with speed, he's playing with physicality.
+He does multiple skills; he stops the run, he tackles well, he blitzes, and he covers."

 New England Patriots

-The New England Patriots selected Sam in the sixth round (178th overall) of the 2018 NFL Draft on April 28, 2018.
+The New England Patriots selected Sam in the sixth round (178th overall) of the 2018 NFL draft on April 28, 2018.
 He left ASU with a year of eligibility remaining, though he had graduated early and already earned his diploma.

 On September 1, 2018, after playing three preseason games in which he had 12 tackles and an interception, Sam was placed on the team's injured reserve list at the end of preseason during the team's Super Bowl LIII season.
+He was part of the team when they defeated the Los Angeles Rams in Super Bowl LIII.
 A year later he was released during final roster cuts on August 30, 2019.

 Miami Dolphins

-On September 2, 2019, Sam was signed to the Miami Dolphins practice squad.
+On September 2, 2019, Sam was signed to the practice squad of the Miami Dolphins.
 He was released on September 11.